csci110/csci110.github.io/5_PuzzlePrincess_old.md

 - [ ] In the `handleMouseLeftButtonUp` method of `PrincessMarker` class, define a local variable called `row`.
 Devise an expression (a formula) that calculates the game board row number that the instance was just dropped in and store this value in `row`.
 The value should be rounded down to the nearest integer (i.e. truncated so that 2.9 become 2 for example).
 The `Math.floor()` method might be useful.

-I know you can just use 150 for this but challenge yourself to use the `squareSize` property name in your expression.
+I know you can just use 150 for this but challenge yourself to use the property name in your expression.
 It will be a good test of your understanding of the "property of a property" thing, and it will make your code easier to maintain if you should choose to change the board size (and therefore the size of the squares) at some later date.

 There is no need to limit your expression to values of 0 to 2.
 In other words, when a marker is dropped above or below the board, the value computed by the expression will not be in the range 0 to 2.
 This is not a problem; it will become useful later.